ajag408/ASKus/README.md

 ### Model Training
 5. There is a script included to train the model, however it takes around 3 hours to complete.
 We have already run this and saved the trained model, but you may run it if you wish

+### "Restore Test Data to Training Set and Train Model on Full Training Set" Section
+6. You can skip this section entirely, as it mimics what was done when training the 70% model above.
+We have already saved the fully trained model on our Google Drive

+### "Make Predictions on Kaggle Test Data" section
+7. Run this section to see how we used our fully trained model to make dataset label predictions on the test data (4 unseen articles)